Traditional Chinese music has had a rich and diverse history; and a very different one from the Western world.

 Traditionally, Erhus have a resonator box that’s covered in python skin, but many modern ones are made with synthetic skin which is more durable but doesn’t have the same strong timbre of snakeskin.

-Erhu is one of the few traditional Chinese string instruments that have a large range, about three octaves in this case.
-Its acoustics make it suited for solo acts or in small ensembles.
+Erhu is one of the few traditional Chinese string instruments with an extensive range, about three octaves in this case.
+Its acoustics make it suited for solo acts or small ensembles.
 It has also been featured in multiple film soundtracks.

 Want to try an Erhu?
 A decent beginner one doesn’t cost a lot!

-Guqin has its roots back to the ancient times, when it was simply referred to as “Qin” until the suffix was later used for several other instruments like the Yangqin, Liuqin and Huqin.
+Guqin has its roots back in ancient times when it was simply referred to as “Qin” until the suffix was later used for several other instruments like the Yangqin, Liuqin, and Huqin.

 Guqin has been popular among royal families and bureaucrats who preferred to use Guqins made of rare and exotic woods like Red Sandalwood and Nanmu.
 But it commonly uses Paulownia wood for its construction.

 A gentleman does not part with his Qin or Se without good reason.